Getting a rates refund

 How a refund is paid

 If you’re a ratepayer entitled to a refund, you’ll get the refund as a cheque.
-LPS will send the cheque to the address where you paid the rates bill.
+LPS will send the cheque to the address where you paid the rate bill.
 If you’ve moved and give LPS your new address, they’ll send the refund to the new address.

 If you need more information about getting a refund, contact LPS: